Historic Center Walking Tour, Milan

 12) Via Manzoni (Manzoni Street)

-Via Manzoni is a busy and fashionable street in Milan which leads from Piazza della Scala north-west towards Piazza Cavour.
-This impressive refined-air street is lined with aristocratic apartment blocks and opulent churches.
-There are also quite a few notable buildings found along the way here too, including the Museo Poldi Pezzoli, the elegant Grand Hotel et de Milan – a place where Giuseppe Verdi died in 1901, and several fine palazzi.
+Via Manzoni is a busy and fashionable street in Milan that runs from Piazza della Scala towards Piazza Cavour in the northwest.
+This impressive refined-air street is lined with aristocratic apartment blocks and opulent churches, as well as quite a few notable buildings, such as the Museo Poldi Pezzoli, the elegant Grand Hotel et de Milan (where composer Giuseppe Verdi passed away in 1901), and several fine palazzi.

-The street was named after Alessandro Manzoni, an Italian writer, poet and playwright, on the day of his death, May 22, 1873.
-The reason for that was that the writer lived nearby, on via Morone, at n.
-1168 (now n.1), in a house whose garden almost overlooked the street.
-In the 19th century it was considered the most luxurious street in Milan.
+The street was named after Alessandro Manzoni, an Italian writer, poet and playwright, on the day of his death in 1873.
+The reason for it was that the writer lived nearby, on via Morone, at #1168 (now #1), in a house whose garden almost overlooked the street.
+In the 19th century, Via Manzoni was considered the most luxurious street in Milan.

-Today, this is also one of the city's premier shopping destinations, notably a home to the Armani Megastore.
-In the north-west, the street forms part of the boundary of the quadrilatero della moda, Milan’s high-end fashion district.
+Today, it is also one of the city's premier shopping destinations – notably a home to the Armani Megastore and a part of Milan’s high-end fashion district, Quadrilatero della Moda.
 Vogue retailers like Anna Rita N, Antonini, Armani Casa, Artemide, Bolaffi, Bottega del Cashmere, Coccinelle, E. Marinella, Frette, Gattinoni, Grimoldi, Les Copains, Mila Schön, Napapjri, Pal Zileri, Patrizia Pepe, Paul Smith, Scappino and El Ganso have all established their presence here.

-The street name originates from the "contrada della Spiga" (district of Spiga), which was the historic area, formerly part of the Porta Nuova district, one of the six ancient neighborhoods of central Milan.
-As for the origins of the Spiga (“ear”) bit, they are uncertain.
-Some scholars link it to the Spighi family, who lived in Milan at the time of the last Duke Francesco II Sforza; others associate it with the effigy of an ear affixed in front of a tavern that once stood here.
+Located in the upscale Quadrilatero della Moda district, Via della Spiga is one of the chicest shopping destination in Milan.
+Its name is derived from the historic "contrada della Spiga" or district of Spiga, which was once part of the six ancient neighborhoods of central Milan.
+As for the origins of the Spiga (“ear”) bit, they are uncertain, with some scholars associating it with the Spighi family, while others attribute it to an effigy of an ear affixed in front of a tavern that once stood here.

-Nowadays, this street is famous for its sophisticated elegance manifested in stylish clothing, shoes, handbags and other accessories on sale.
-Among the famous brands presented here are Dolce & Gabanna, Sergio Rossi, Tod’s, Bulgari, Gianfranco Ferre, etc. to mention but a few.
+Nowadays, this street is famous for its sophisticated elegance manifested in stylish clothing, shoes, handbags and other accessories from top brands such as Dolce & Gabanna, Sergio Rossi, Tod's, Bulgari, and Gianfranco Ferre, to mention but a few.

-At #2 is the enormous David Chipperfield designer boutique; #23 is occupied to Krizia who introduced a mini skirt and knitted dresses to the world's fashion; and at #28 there is a vintage space and the store for women accessories is found at #26.
-Roberto Cavalli, a Florentine designer, renowned for its animal print, architectural and geometric motifs sweaters and dresses much loved by the youth, has opened a new store at #42.
-The Moschino brand and its wicked style are also part of the streetscape.
+Visitors can find a David Chipperfield designer boutique at #2, while Krizia, known for introducing a mini skirt and knitted dresses to the fashion world, occupies #23.
+At #28, there is a vintage space, and the store for women's accessories is located at #26.
+Roberto Cavalli, a renowned Florentine designer known for his animal print, architectural, and geometric motif sweaters and dresses popular among the youth, has opened a new store at #42.
+The Moschino brand and its wicked style are also part of the street's offerings.

-A true paradise for fashionistas, this street is well worth spending one's time and, sure enough, money too!
+A true paradise for fashionistas, Via della Spiga is well worth spending one's time and, sure enough, money too!

 Walking Tours in Milan, Italy